roccojazz/DeepShark/README.md

     - `method`   : experiment_dataset_step in SCRIPT training_mp.py

-    - `cmd line` : python training.py --step dataset --path training/ --type_factorization ICFL_COMB  --k_value 5
+    - `cmd line` : python training.py --step dataset --path training/ --type_factorization ICFL_COMB  --k_value 5 n 8

-                 --k_type extended -n 4
+    - `return`   : for type_factorization it uses the corresponding

-    - `return`   : for each type of factorization it uses the corresponding "fingerprint" file to generate a dataset for each value of k.
+                   "fingerprint" file to generate a dataset for each value of k.
                    Such a dataset will be splitted in 2 pickle files: dataset_X_factorization which contain the samples, and
                    dataset_y_factorization which contains the corresponding labels
     ```

     `N.B.`
     ```
     - `--k_type extended` : to apply the padding with -1 values to complete the k-fingers (--k_type valid, otherwise)
     ```

 - `Train K-fingers classifiers`